Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step4.md

     state: latest
 ```

-This tells Ansible to check if the items listed using `with_items` are present.
-If they are, Ansible will do nothing more, since the state is already achieved.
-However, if the items are not present, or if it's an older version, Ansible will ensure the items are present by installing the latest version.
+This tells Ansible to check if the latest version of sysstat is installed.
+If it is, Ansible will do nothing more, since the "latest" state is already achieved.
+If sysstat is not already there, or of an older version than what is available, Ansible installs the latest version.

-If you run the playbook again, Ansible does the former, and instead of `"Changed: 1"`, you will get `"OK: 2, Changed 0"`.

 1\.
-Try it out:
+If you run the playbook again, Ansible does the former, and instead of `"Changed: 1"`, you will get `"OK: 2, Changed 0"`:

 `ansible-playbook -i myhosts playbook.yml`{{execute}}